hendrikvanantwerpen/semver.el/README.md

     Join with space '>1.2.3 <2.0.0' means AND
     Join with || '1.2.3 || 1.3.4' means OR
     Couldn't find it, but I guess AND has higher precedence (it marks ends or ranges, while or gives different ranges).
 Mulitple OR-s makes sence, multiple AND's not (>1.2.3 >2.3.4 <3.4.5)

+Combining semver 1 + common extensions and semver 2 can be tricky.
+The case with the buildnumber (1.2.3-2) might be seen as a prerelease according to semver 2.
+Also sorting is a problem, because in semver 1 the pre-release is sorted lexically, where in semver 2 it splits by dots and handles numbers as number.